takemaru/graphillion/README.md

   Labeled Graphs," International Journal on Software Tools for Technology Transfer, Springer, vol.18, issue 1, pp.57-66, February 2016. ([pdf](http://dx.doi.org/10.1007/s10009-014-0352-z))

-Graphillion is still under the development.
+Graphillion is still under development.
 We really appreciate any pull request and patch if you add some changes that benefit a wide variety of people.